 As I pulled open the door, blue lights glowed through a thick haze of steam, and the heat combined with the eucalyptus scent hit me with such force I felt like I’d been dropped into the middle of an Australian rainforest.
 It was heaven.
 As I lay down on the tiled bench, hot drops of condensation falling onto me from the ceiling kept me alert, and a tingling sensation ran through my body as I surrendered to the steam enveloping me.
 There’s no doubt the steam room is the perfect place for those feeling a cold coming on, because if the combination of eucalyptus and steam can’t ward it off, nothing will.

-Globe Guide experienced Siberia Station Spa in partnership with Tourism Quebec.
+Globe Guide experienced Siberia Station Spa as a guest of Tourism Quebec.
 As always, hosts have no editorial influence on articles.
 This article was originally published in March 2016 and updated in December 2020.